 Participants are more likely to fixate the ambiguous character during the adverb time interval for OVS than SVO sentences.
 This coincides with the time that listeners are switching from fixating the patient (the pirate) to fixating the agent (the fencer).
-It may be due to participants who have not so far fixated the patient reprogramming their movement to fixate the agent, or it may be due to failed movements from patient to agent (participants reading SVO sentences are simply likely to continue inspecting the patient).
-Alternatively, it may be due to deliberate re-fixations on the ambiguous character in order to recompute its role from agent to patient.
-The main finding, however, is the evidence for tremendously rapid looks to the appropriate role filler for SVO and OVS sentences once the verb had been encountered.
+It may be due to participants who have not so far fixated the patient reprogramming their movement to fixate the agent, or it may be due

 We now turn to the inferential analysis.
 Crucially, the conclusions emerging from the descriptive analysis above hold for the inferential analysis of the data.
 While the time curves present an overview of the eye-movements to all scene entities, the inferential analyses for each experiment focus only on the theoretically most relevant effects.
-The proportion of inspections to all entities (ambiguous, agent, patient, background) per sentence condition (SVO, OVS) add up to one hundred per cent.
+The proportion of inspections to all entities (ambiguous, agent, patient, background) per sentence condition (SVO, OVS) add up to one hundred per cent (Figs 3-5).